PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 ### Running BLAST from a container

 We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
 BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known sequences; it's one of the most widely used bioinformatics tools.
+This example is adapted from the [BioContainers documentation](http://biocontainers-edu.biocontainers.pro/en/latest/running_example.html).

+> ## Run a test command
+>
 > To begin, let us run a simple command using the BLAST image `biocontainers/blast:v2.2.31_cv2`,
 > for instance `blastp -help`, to download the image in the cache and to verify that it actually works:
 >